-Hi, Anonymous —
+Hi, Alex —

 Thanks for the question.

-Are having impure
+- Are having impure

 thoughts a mortal sin?

-Unless you are opening yourself up
+No, Unless you are opening yourself up

 to occasions or settings that are

-conducive to having impure thoughts,
+conducive to having impure thoughts.
+For example:

 If we see something inadvertently on T.V. or in public, we can't be culpable for an unplanned event.
 For example: